-Now, with the pros comes to the cons, so this season has a few cons.
+Now, with the pros comes the cons, so this season has a few cons.

 - The trekking trail is usually busy and crowded, with local teahouses being packed, and the trekking trail becomes excessively crowded, which many might not like.

-- In higher altitudinal trekking zone, the temperature becomes low after the sunset, making it freezing.
+- In higher altitudinal trekking zone, the temperature becomes low after sunset, making it freezing.

 Winter or the Shoulder Months: December, January, and February